Table of content

 Financial management apps

-Using the open banking API, you can build apps that collect data from users’ different accounts and make valuable insights for better financial management.
+Using the open banking API, you can build mobile fintech apps that collect data from users’ different accounts and make valuable insights for better financial management.

 Another type of open banking API-based app is a lending app.
 Such an app would allow users or companies to get loans simplified.
 Using the data from mobile banks, the crediting company can check the reliability of the user in seconds and decide on providing or not providing the loan.